 a.k.a why’d I do it. jk, love this event ❤️🔥

-How to be the best at a
+How to be the Best at a

-Kindergarten Activity Team Bonding Exercise
+Speedwriting and Speedbuilding Team Bonding Exercise

 However, as they are weighted the same as other events, it’s still important to do well in them.
-Bombing any event is incredibly detrimental to the team, so don’t overlook something that sounds like it came straight out of preschool teachers’ curriculum plan like WIDI, which in its defense, is still more legit than game on (something my teammates would not agree with).
+Bombing any event is incredibly detrimental to the team, so don’t overlook something that sounds like it came straight out of preschool teachers’ curriculum plan like WIDI, which in its defense, is still more legit than Game On (something my teammates would not agree with).

 Like all inquiry events, WIDI requires practice instead of studying to succeed.
 Not like you could exactly study for the event anyway.
 In WIDI, it’s important to build rapport and mutual understanding with a partner.
 For example, if your partner mixes up left and right while writing and you can’t read carefully while building but because of your 💪 strong 🌟connection🌟, you manage to cancel each other out and make it work.